theVivek-kumar/Ecommerce-Major-project-neog/README.md

 # Ecommerce-Major-project
 XOXO SHOP Ecommerce is an all in one place for purchasing different types of cloths and and Women's Accessories .
-Live Link :https://determined-hopper-38bbc6.netlify.app/
+Live Link :[XOXO SHOP](https://determined-hopper-38bbc6.netlify.app/)
 ## Technology Used
 - html
 - css